mypappa/MDEF/docs/reflections/term2/prototyping for design/prototyping for design.md

 Without much scientific support, the way I understand the term "parametric" is as a method of describing a subject that carries its relationships and interdependencies with other objects of the same system.

 - parametric croissant

+## lets play music

+`Make some music with your board and a simple buzzer, document it with some images, videos, your experiencies, problems and reflections about what you learned..`